brycederriso/pomodoro/README.md

 * todo: Webstorm is not playing well as a webserver and I need to see about running babel or something anyway -- Setup webpack.
 * todo: Put things in a Docker container for local work because *everyone* will want to pull this down and use it locally.
 * todo: Track down the documentation you've been reading and Ankify it so you don't forget everything in a week.
+* todo: Find out if Do not disturb can be detected or turned on from a browser.
+Would be nice to use my phone to detect that I'm working when it's face down.

 ## Ankify
 * https://developers.google.com/web/ilt/pwa/introduction-to-push-notifications